VladZg/Alpha-Blending_Optimization/Readme.md

 In this work I tried to optimize algorithm of merging pictures by using available on my computer SIMD-instructions: SSE and AVX2.

 **Goals**:
-- to achieve maximum speed up the algorithm of alpha-blending using SIMD-instrucrtions
+- to achieve maximum speed up of the algorithm of alpha-blending using SIMD-instrucrtions
 - compare perfomances of programms that use SSE and AVX2 instructions
 - compare alligned and non-alligned instructions of loading data